vesoft-inc/nebula-docs/docs-2.0/synchronization-and-migration/replication-between-clusters.md

 ### How to deal with synchronization failures?

+Fix the problems in the cluster, and then the synchronization will be automatically restored.

-- If problems happen on the primary cluster, the synchronization will be paused.
-Fixing the problems and then restarting the primary cluster can continue the synchronization.
+- If problems have happened in the primary cluster, the synchronization continues when the problems are fixed and the primary cluster restarts.

-- If problems happen on the secondary cluster, listeners or drainers, when the problem is fixed, the services that had the problems will receive the WALs accumulated from its upstream and the synchronization will continue.
+- If problems have happened in the secondary cluster, listeners, or drainers, when the problems are fixed, the services that had the problems will receive the WALs accumulated from its upstream and the synchronization will continue working.
 If the faulty machine is replaced with a new one, all the data of the synchronization services on the faulty machine must be copied to the new machine.
-Otherwise, the synchronization of the complete data set starts.
+Otherwise, the synchronization of the complete data set will start automatically.

 ### How to check the data synchronization status and progress?